Multi-topic belief formation through bifurcations over signed social networks: Introduction

 \section{Introduction}

-The study of belief dynamics has a long history of academic inquiry across disciplines.
-In the social sciences, belief formation models are built to explore belief change in individuals as well as collective phenomena including the spread of social norms, the outcomes of elections, and the emergence of consensus or polarization in societies.
+The study of belief dynamics has a long history of inquiry across disciplines.
+In social science, belief formation models are built to explore belief change in individuals and collective phenomena including the spread of social norms, outcomes of elections, and emergence of consensus or polarization in societies.
 In the study of collective animal behavior, similar models are deployed to understand the outcomes of social decisions in animal groups.
-Belief formation models are also prominent in control systems and robotics, where they inspire the design of new protocols for networked consensus formation, multi-agent decision-making, navigation, task scheduling, control of networks, and human-robot interaction \cite{olfati2004consensus,montes2010opinion,montes2011majority,altafini2012consensus,HaiminCDC2023,cathcart2022opinion,leung2023leveraging}.
+Belief formation models are also prominent in control systems and robotics, where they inspire the design of new protocols for networked consensus formation, multi-agent decision-making, navigation, task scheduling, control of networks, and human-robot interaction \cite{olfati2004consensus,montes2010opinion,montes2011majority,altafini2012consensus,HaiminCDC2023,cathcart2022opinion,leung2023leveraging,paine2023model}.

 Recent work in social psychology points out an important limitation of belief formation models \cite{galesic2021human,dalege2023networks}.
 Existing models either focus on the internal dynamics of beliefs of individuals without accounting for social network effects or they focus on the dynamics of social networks without incorporating meaningful internal factors, such as the nature of interpersonal relationships and the effects of cognitive dissonance.
 Emerging evidence suggests instead that belief formation should be viewed through a framework that synthesizes internal and external effects, with individual beliefs that are ``embedded in a multidimensional, self-sustaining system of mental representations and shaped and reinforced continuously in the social interactions people have in their communities'' \cite{vlasceanu2022network}.
+Brain imaging studies also provide evidence that social decisions about alternatives are made ``through integrating multiple types of inference about oneself, others, and environments, processed in distinct brain modules'' \cite{suzuki2015neural}.

 A similar shift in perspective is happening in the collective animal behavior literature.
 Traditionally, studies have focused on the role of external interaction networks in shaping the behavior of the group \cite{strandburg2013visual,rosenthal2015revealing}.
 In contrast, recent studies present evidence that internal cognitive processes play a critical role in shaping the outcomes of animal collective decisions, e.g., during spatial movement \cite{sridhar2021geometry,oscar2023simple}.
 These studies suggest that realistic models of collective animal behavior should account for the internal dynamics of cognitive representations in addition to the external social and environmental factors.